rmsrosa/nbjoint/docs/source/overview.md

 ## Functions

-The function `bind()` can be called in two different ways:
+The function `joint()` can be called in two different ways:

-- *directly with the arguments* to be applied in the bindind process; or
+- *directly with the arguments* to be applied in the jointind process; or
 - *with a configuration file* as argument, with the configuration file containing the desired arguments.

-The `bind()` function calls the following functions in this module, which take care of each of the main features of the notebook binder:
+The `joint()` function calls the following functions in this module, which take care of each of the main features of the notebook jointer:

 - `reindex()`: reorder the notebooks when a new notebook is to be inserted between others or whether there are gaps in the indices;
 - `add_contents()`: adds the Table of Contents to a selected "Contents" file;